Hard2290/House_price_prediction/README.md

 - This is a Regression ML problem.
 - The dataset contains 80 features of 1460 houses along with the prices at which these houses were sold mentioned under "SalePrice", which is our target feature.

+## Rank on Kaggle Public Leaderboard -  out of 5853

-## Lowest RMSE achieved on Kaggle Leaderboard - 0000000
+## Lowest RMSE achieved on Kaggle Public Leaderboard - 0000000

 ## Problem Statement :
 - Build a model to predict the sales price for each house in test dataset.